 Temporary Housing

-Temporary housing is the use of a recreational vehicle, manufactured home, or mobile home on a property where a legally established single-family residence, accessory dwelling unit(s), or caretaker’s residence was destroyed or made uninhabitable by a disaster.
+Temporary housing is the use of a recreational vehicle, manufactured home, or mobilehome on a property where a legally established single-family residence, accessory dwelling unit(s), or caretaker’s residence was destroyed or made uninhabitable by a disaster.

 Like-For-Like Rebuilds

-“Like-for-like” structures must be for the same use with the same size, and at the same location, as the legally established damaged or destroyed structure(s).
-Under certain circumstances, the like-for-like replacement structure may be approved with modifications from the damaged or destroyed structure but those modifications cannot exceed a 10% increase in floor area, size, height or building footprint.
+“Like-for-like” replacement structures must be the same size, in the same location, and for the same land use as the legally established damaged or destroyed structure.
+The like-for-like replacement structure may be approved with modifications if they do not increase the floor area, size, height, or building footprint by more than 10%.

 Resources